alexbosworth/ln-service/README.md

 deleting the tls.cert and tls.key - then restart lnd to regenerate.

-If you're going to use extended gRPC APIs, make sure to add the APIs to make tags. `make install tags="autopilotrpc chainrpc signrpc walletrpc"`
+If you're going to use extended gRPC APIs, make sure to add the APIs to make tags. `make install tags="autopilotrpc chainrpc invoicesrpc signrpc walletrpc"`

 ## Using gRPC